 Single validation

-object contains only one predicate group associated with the bound validatable object.
+A single Validation object contains only one predicate group associated with the bound validatable object.
 Its validity state depends on results of executing the predicates.

 Validation(firstName) .constraint(isAlpha) .constraint(isLongerOrEqual(2)) .constraint(isShorterOrEqual(32))